About The Saginaw Police Department

-The Police Department currently has 39 sworn (police officer) and 7 non-sworn (communications, detention) full-time positions.
+The Police Department currently has 39 sworn (police officer) and 11 non-sworn (communications, records and detention) full-time positions.
 We operate under two divisions - operations and support services.
 The department also staffs a SWAT team, trained to respond to critical incidents within the city.

-Opportunities exist to work in Community Services, Criminal Investigations, Patrol, School Resources, Traffic and Training.
+Opportunities exist to work in Community Services, Criminal Investigations, Patrol, School Resources, Traffic, Training, Communications, Records and Detention.

 Once your application is on file, it will be screened for suitability.
 Applicants for police officer positions must be at least 21 years old, have completed a basic police academy (or are currently enrolled), and have a strong personal background.
 Those who pass this screening are invited to a physical assessment.
 While it is not a traditional pass / fail assessment, applicants are encouraged to do their best.

 Those who excel are invited to an oral board interview with a panel of three to five Saginaw officers and supervisors.
 If you've made it through all of this, plus a thorough background investigation, you may receive a conditional job offer; only comprehensive physical and psychological examinations stand between you and a career as a Saginaw police officer.

 How to Apply

 Employment applications are only accepted during specific recruiting periods.
 The rest of the year we accept job interest cards.
 Once you complete an interest card, you will be contacted by mail or email the next time we are accepting applications.